-- (f) Filing an affidavit or declaration.
-If a person files an affidavit or declaration, the filer may: - (1) electronically file the original affidavit declaration with a notary acknowledgment as provided by Utah Code Section section 46-1-16(7); - (2) electronically file a scanned image of the affidavit or declaration; - (3) electronically file the affidavit or declaration with a conformed signature; or - (4) if the filer does not have an electronic filing account, present the original affidavit or declaration to the clerk of the court, and the clerk will electronically file a scanned image and return the original to the filer.
+- (1) electronically file the original affidavit with a notary acknowledgment as provided by Utah Code Section 46-1-16(7); - (2) electronically file a scanned image of the affidavit or unsworn declaration; - (3) electronically file the affidavit or unsworn declaration with a conformed signature; or - (4) if the filer does not have an electronic filing account, present the original affidavit or unsworn declaration to the clerk of the court, and the clerk will electronically file a scanned image and return the original to the filer.

-The filer must keep an original affidavit or declaration of anyone other than the filer safe and available for inspection upon request until the action is concluded, including any appeal or until the time in which to appeal has expired.
+The filer must keep an original affidavit or unsworn declaration of anyone other than the filer safe and available for inspection upon request until the action is concluded, including any appeal or until the time in which to appeal has expired.